 Which brand of database should I be using?

-We can always convert between databases if we do not mind running a conversion program of some type, thereby, giving us the ability to view our data in different brand of database packages.
+We can always convert between databases if we do not mind running a conversion or import / export program of some type, thereby, giving us the ability to view our data in different brands of database packages.

 Microsoft Access is both web and client server capable.